ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft.md

 To actually connect these to our code, we’ll reference these variables in our hardhat.config.js file on step 13.

-## Step 12: Install Ethers.js
+## Step 12: Install Ethers.js {#install-ethers}

-Ethers.js is a library that makes it easier to interact and make requests to Ethreum by wrapping [standard JSON-RPC methods](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc) with more user friendly methods.
+Ethers.js is a library that makes it easier to interact and make requests to Ethreum by wrapping [standard JSON-RPC methods](/developers/docs/apis/json-rpc/) with more user friendly methods.

 Hardhat makes it super easy to integrate [Plugins](https://hardhat.org/plugins/) for additional tooling and extended functionality.
 We’ll be taking advantage of the [Ethers plugin](https://hardhat.org/plugins/nomiclabs-hardhat-ethers.html) for contract deployment ([Ethers.js](https://github.com/ethers-io/ethers.js/) has some super clean contract deployment methods).